dagy1441/cafehero/README.md

 - Search and filter functionality for easy store and product management

 ## Technologies
-Stocky is built using the following technologies and tools:
+Cafehero is built using the following technologies and tools:

 - Java
 - Spring Boot